Earth’s first water source

 You drink, bathe, and swim in water.
 But what if I told you that it all came from melted comets?
 Or from an asteroid?
 Would you believe it?

-The 3 main theories for the origin of Earth’s water is:
+The 3 main theories for the origin of Earth’s water are:

-- First, water on our surface if from melted comets.
+- MELTED COMETS: Water on our surface is from melted comets.

-- Secondly, water came from inside the rocks that made up the Earth itself.
+- INSIDE EARTH: Water came from inside the rocks that made up the Earth itself.

-- And last, asteroids mixed with ice transported water to Earth.
+- ASTEROIDS: Asteroids mixed with ice transported water to Earth.

 We have 326 million trillion gallons of water on Earth.
 We figure Earth’s water originated over 4 billion years ago in the Hadean Eon.
 But where did it all come from?

 Is Earth’s source of water from melted comets?

-The first theory is that water came from inside our solar system.
+The first theory is that water comes from inside our solar system.
 If you look around it, there’s plenty of water in the solar system.

 For example, 2/3 of Uranus and Neptune are ice.
 And the Oort Cloud is comets.
 They’re far enough from the sun that they weren’t blasted by the sun.
 So it stayed as ice.

 But if you look at Earth’s mass including its interior, water accounts for only 0.02% of the planet’s mass.
 It’s just a wet coating on the surface.
 Because water is very abundant in space, comets needed to transport only 0.02% of this mass to Earth.
 This makes water from comets a plausible theory.

 So how did the space ice get here?
 Comets could have transported it like a cargo ship.
 But water on Earth is different from water found in comets.
-That’s right! there’s different types of water depending on how many protons and neutrons.
+That’s right!
+There are different types of water depending on how many protons and neutrons.
 Deuterium or “heavy water” is an isotope of water.
 Deuterium has an extra neutron in it.
 And comets have a higher ratio of deuterium.
 For every 10,000 water molecules on Earth, there are 3 deuterium atoms.

 From studying comets like the Rosetta Comet, they have a higher ratio of deuterium.
 Because there’s a higher concentration of deuterium in comets, it makes this theory less likely.
 But we haven’t measured many comets.
 And other comets are more consistent with Earth.